Kus-kus-sum Materials Available for Projects and Developments

-If you would like to make an inquiry regarding receiving the crushed concrete, please reach out to firstname.lastname@example.org to indicate how much crush you’re interested in and when you would be looking to pick it up.
+If you would like to make an inquiry regarding receiving any of the aforementioned items, please reach out to firstname.lastname@example.org to indicate what you’re interested in and when you would be looking to pick it up.